Arrow Wood Programming

 Dinner – Guiding Principle: Fuel for the Night

-The dinner bell is rung and it’s time to share the final meal of the day.
+Time to share the final meal of the day.
 Healthy, nourishing meals ensure both a healthy mind and body.

 Under the Lights – Guiding Principle: Practice & Play

-Every Saturday the Arrow Wood campus comes alive with our own version of a college gameday!
+On Saturday’s the Arrow Wood campus comes alive with our own version of a college gameday!
 Wear your favorite school apparel, participate in Arrow traditions, ‘enter the dining room’, corn hole tourneys, soda pong, ‘Arrow Tailgates’ and more….

 The Arrow Games